We’re leading an all-out national mobilization to defeat the climate crisis.

 Why are these rules key on the path to decarbonization?

 The U.S. still has a major fossil fuel problem.
 While the recent passage of the Inflation Reduction Act will make clean energy cheaper, these clean energy incentives won’t decarbonize the economy on their own.
 The only way to actually cut pollution from the power sector is to directly reduce the emissions that come from burning fossil fuels.
 The 111(b) and 111(d) rules would do just that.
 Both of these rules can and must require substantial carbon pollution reductions.
+President Biden needs to use all of his available tools to address the climate crisis, and the Section 111 rules are two of the best opportunities.

 Modeling from Evergreen and NRDC’s recent paper, Powering Toward 100 Percent Clean Power, lays out the stakes.
 The Inflation Reduction Act could reduce power-sector carbon pollution to 66 percent below 2005 levels by 2030.
 That’s a big improvement, but it’s still short of the 80 percent target that President Biden needs to hit.
 By setting ambitious 111(b) and 111(d) standards, EPA could get us to a 77 percent emissions reduction this decade, keeping President Biden’s clean power goals within reach.